 We each play a critical role in preventing the spread of COVID-19.
-While many of us are following stay-at-home orders, there are several steps we can take prevent the spread of the virus within our own walls.
+There are several steps we can take to help prevent the spread of the virus within our own walls.

 Keep COVID-19 Outside Your Home